drGorski/CongruenT/README.md

 Moreover, for transaction type ``TransactionGrid``, the following rules are examined: ``SourceDiffersFromTarget``, ``QuantityGreaterThanZero``, ``SourceSurplusGreaterEqualQuantity``, ``TargetEqualsGrid``.

 Whereas for transaction type ``TransactionCross``, the following rules are verified: ``SourceAndTargetCommunitiesDiffer``, ``SourceDiffersFromTarget``, ``QuantityGreaterThanZero``, ``SourceSurplusGreaterEqualQuantity``, ``TargetNeedGreaterEqualQuantity``.

+## Tests

+Using the SmarTS v2.0 package, for the ``ExchangeEnergyContract`` smart contract class, the ``TestExchangeEnergySC`` testing class was implemented, which inherits from the ``AbstractTestConfigSC`` class.
+The ``TestExchangeEnergySC`` class implements the ``initiateTransactions()`` method, which invokes all the necessary transaction classes to test all types of verified transactions.
+According to the ``k+1`` testing method, for a smart contract with k verification rules, k+1 test transactions must be prepared.
+For each transaction type, one test transaction contains correct values for all verification rules.
+The next k transactions contain correct values for k-1 verification rules and one incorrect value for one verification rule.
+In each of these k test transactions, a different parameter is set to an incorrect value to test each verification rule individually.
+In the case of the ``ExchangeEnergyContract`` smart contract, there are three transaction types with the following numbers of verification rules: TransactionIn - 3, TransactionCross - 4, TransactionGrid - 5.
+Therefore, a total of 15 test transactions was prepared.

+## Running the Example

+The package and example were implemented in IntelliJ IDEA Community Edition.

+To test the smart contract's functionality for the three transaction types under consideration, run the ``RunTestSuite`` class.